Open topic with navigation

 start process te database testrestorehost localhost options '--dba-user dba --dba-password dba'

-nuochk restore operation is an offline operation.
+nuoarchive restore is an offline operation.
 Do not restore to the transaction on a running database.
 Neither the source nor the target archives can be in use by a running database.
-The

-nuochk restore operation creates a new archive and you can then specify this archive when starting an SM or SSM.
+nuoarchive restore creates a new archive and you can then specify this archive when starting a SM or a SSM.